 So, what about pages like your contact page?
 Well, we don’t really need those to rank, right?
 We need people to get on our site because they searched for something that they need and found us.
 Make it easy for people to contact you if that’s part of your business, but don’t worry about that type of page ranking well.

 Now, it’s your turn to head over to your own site and boost your organic traffic with these tweaks!
-Make sure you grabbed my free SEO checklist to make the process a whole lot easier!
+Make sure you’ve grabbed my SEO Made Simple eBook to make the process a whole lot easier!